mothur/mothur.github.io/_wiki/name_file.md

 ---
 title: 'name file'
-tags: 'file types'
+tags: 'file_types'
 redirect_from: '/wiki/Name_file'
 ---
 The name file is used to show the relationship between a representative sequence and the sequences it represents.
 It consists of 2 columns separated by a tab.
-The first column contains the representative sequence\'s name.
+The first column contains the representative sequence's name.
 The second column contains the names of its representatives separated by commas.
 Here is an example:

     65_6_19    65_6_19